DanielCalvo/studies/Book_notes/SRE_workbook.md

 - The real work here is in determining what to automate, under what conditions, and how
 - SRE @ Google has a cap on how much a team member can spend on toil: 50%

+### Share Ownership with Developers
+- SRE bread and butter: Expertise around availability, latency, performance, efficiency, change management, monitoring, emergency response and capacity planning of the service(s) we're looking after
+- You can get a lot more done if you blur the lines.
+SRE can instrument javascript, product people can do SRE stuff

+### Use the same tooling, regardless of job function or title
+- Use the same tooling to manage a service, both for SRE and product people (this one's kinda vague though)

+### Narrow, rigid incentives narrow your success
+- Careful with incentives that are too narrow (just launch related or reliability related)
+- Early SRE engagement is good for services!

+### It's better to fix it yourself, don't blame someone else
+- Don't pass blame to other groups, that is the core problem with traditional engineering/ops
+- Encourage engineers to change code and config required to the product.
+Allow these teams to be radical within the limits of their mission, eliminating incentives to proceed slowly
+- Support blameless postmortems
+- Allow support to move away from products that are irredeemably operational difficult.
+People don't like doing that, will quit

+### When can substitute for whether
+- The decision to give or withdraw support to a product can be based on "comparative operational characteristics"
+- A strong partnership with product development is critically important

+Further reading:
+- SRE book
+- Effective DevOps
+- Phoenix Project
+- Practice of cloud and sysadmin v2
+- Accelerate

 # Part I - Foundations
+- Basic foundations of SRE: SLOs, monitoring, alerting, toil reduction and simplicity

 ## Chapter 2 - Implementing SLOs